THE ADVENTURE BEGINS

 My current Mac Cylinder DAW is using an OWC Thunderbay enclosure loaded with a 2-TB San Disk drive.
 All my music files (currently in process) utilize about 25% of the current disk capacity.
 This drive will remain with my cylinder system until all files have migrated successfully to the new Mac Studio (which could take over two years due to the sheer number of songs in-process).

-OWC Thunderbolt drive - the speed of SSD powered solutions made this one easy.
+OWC Thunderbolt drive - I added an external 1TB-OWC SSD for storing my compositions, the speed of SSD powered solutions made this one easy.
 Not all SSD are created equal.
 I decided on this because it did not require a fan or external chassis.
 All connections are via USB C style connectors.

 New Display Monitor Considerations